MAP - Marché aux Puces from Paris Saint-Ouen

 From 1924 to 1928, Irénée Rochard studied at the Schools of Fine Arts and Decorative Arts.

-In 1938, he joined the Society of French Artists and obtained several prizes and distinctions for his sculptures.
+In 1938, he joined the Society of French Artists and received several prizes and distinctions for his sculptures.

 During the interwar period, the young artist met François Pompom, Édouard Sandoz and other artists from the animal sculpture world.